awslabs/quantum-computing-exploration-for-drug-discovery-on-aws/docs/en/workshop/e-1-medical-image-quantum-convolutional-neural-networks/medical-image-qcnn-background.md

 ## Notebook experimentation

-The workshop implements the medical image analysis using quantum convolutional neural networks (QCNNs).
+This notebook implements the medical image analysis using quantum convolutional neural networks (QCNNs).

 ## Medical image analysis using QCNNs